twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-28-seeing-contemplative%zh.rst

 The Pacceka-buddha Sunetta was mentioned in the Peta Vatthu two times.
 Another time was he met a young prince who was conceited and with anger broke his alms bowl (Pv. iii.
 2; iv.
 7; PvA.
 177f., 264).
 The prince after died and born in hell.
 After released from hell and born as a peta, and then at last born into a fishing village as a man.
 From this last life as a human being, he became the arahant Ven.
 Sāṇavāsī [Sānuvāsi (sī.), Sānavāsi (syā.)].
 All these peta stories taught us to see the burdened khandha and its dukkha.

 This miserable story was warning human beings how to use their many worldly knowledge properly and wisely.
 Not all worldly knowledge are good to learn.
 Especially the knowledge of politics, science and economics are very important and should use them properly and wisely.
 It can bring peace, happiness and progress to the human race.
 Also, it can lead to the destruction of the human race.
 We can see this in today world.
-Even temperature is rising to the destructive level, the leader of super power, out of selfishness and greedy he neglected of the agreement his country had already signed with others to tackle the climate problem.
+Even temperature is rising to the destructive level, the leader of a super power, out of selfishness and greedy he neglected of the agreement his country had already signed with others to tackle the climate problem.

 Whatever someone’s motives are if he did evil deeds himself or asks others to do it, all of them have to bear the results of actions.
 For example, a world leader orders to drop a hydrogen bomb on a city.
 The results of the evil deed not only the pilot who drops the bomb but also the leader and the scientists who create this matter to happens have to bear the evil results.

 For the Buddha, the unsurpassed training—sikkhānuttariya was in morality, concentration and discernment—sīla, samādhi and paññā.
 It is called supreme training—adhi-sikkhā.
 Why is that?
 Because it gives rise to vision, to knowledge, leads to peace, to direct knowledge (i.e., insight), to enlightenment, to Nibbāna.
 But all worldly knowledge and trainings for craving and indulgence in sensual pleasures lead to sorrow, lamentation, pain, grief and the whole mass of sufferings.
 So, the Buddha said that the best and supreme knowledge and training were sīla, samādhi and paññā.

-(5) The unsurpassed service—pāricariyānuttariya
+(5) The unsurpassed service—pāricariyānuttariyaṃ

 There are many ways of supporting with materials to people.
 Some are doing as a duty and some as a profession.
 The types of people we need to support or helping are the Buddha and the saṅgha, parents, family members, relatives, elderly people, sick people (patients), etc. As a profession, we can make money as a livelihood, e.g., doctors, nurses.
 For the Buddha, the best supporting was to the Buddha and the saṅgha.
 Why is that?
 Buddha, Dhamma and Saṅgha are the best treasures, refuges and blessings and very rare indeed.